340:60-1-6. Program eligibility and procedures

 (2) Oklahoma Human Services (OKDHS) is responsible for determining financial eligibility for refugee medical benefits (RMA), and a contracted provider determines financial eligibility for refugee cash assistance (RCA) throughout Oklahoma.
 Refer to Appendix C-9, Refugee Resettlement Program Benefit and Service Providers, to determine which contracted provider serves a specific county. • 2

 (A) Limited eligibility period.
-RCA is limited to the first eight-calendar months the refugee resides in the U.S.
+A refugee or asylee may only receive RCA for the first 12-calendar months the refugee resides in the U.S.

 (B) Refugee documentation and status requirements.
 Refugees and asylees must meet documentation and status requirements, per OAC 340:60-1-3.

 (C) Residence requirement.
 The refugee or asylee must be an Oklahoma resident and not receiving cash assistance in another state.
-There is no durational requirement and the refugee's or asylee's statement that he or she is residing in Oklahoma is sufficient unless it is inconsistent with other known facts.
+There is no durational requirement.
+OKDHS and contracted service providers accept the refugee's or asylee's statement that the refugee or aslyee resides in Oklahoma unless it is inconsistent with other known facts.